cornelius/project-myself/README.md

 ## Design Principles

 * The user owns and controls the data.
-* Data is encrypted before its transmitted and stored on the server, so that there is no need to trust the server.
+* Data is encrypted before it is transmitted and stored on the server, so that there is no need to trust the server.
 * The client is assumed to be a trusted environment, where it is safe to store secrets.
 The degree of trust necessary there is gradual and over time we might